caheredia/caheredia/README.md

 ### Hi there 👋
 🌱 I’m currently learning about Rust.

 👯 I’m looking to collaborate on Open Source projects.

+# Material that has influenced my programming philosophy
+- At a bit Functional Programming
+- Data Orienied Design
+- Duck tape programming

 DataViz geek, loving customizing NeoVim.
 <!--